arp242/markdown-wiki/README.markdown

 - Version is tracked with a VCS; currently `hg` and `git` are supported.
 - It has a simple interface, no excessively ‘hip’ JS.
 It’s perfectly usable in `lynx`.
-- Less than 1000 lines of code, with a straightforward hackable design that just works™.
+- Less than 1000 lines of code, with a straightforward hackable design that ‘just works’™.

 The author of the program uses it to keep track of TODO lists, recipes, personal documentation/cheatsheets on various things… You can use it for anything,